 You start by whisking together the yogurt, olive oil, lemon juice, salt, and pepper.

-Next, stir in the garlic, grated cucumber, and dill.
+Stir in the garlic, grated cucumber, and dill.

-Expert tip
+Expert Tips

-This simple recipe relies on the quality of the ingredients used to make it.
+- This simple recipe relies on the quality of the ingredients used to make it.
 So make sure you use full-fat yogurt and high-quality extra-virgin olive oil.
-This is NOT the recipe where you'd want to use nonfat yogurt and cheap olive oil.
+This is not the recipe where you'd want to use nonfat yogurt and cheap olive oil.

 Yes.
 I use white pepper to avoid the appearance of black dots in the white sauce.
 But if you don't have white pepper, it's OK to use a small amount of black pepper.